 Religion: Going Public aims to disseminate relevant research findings to wider audiences, and engage with and inform contemporary public debates on religion and society.

-The blog will draw on a pool of researchers affiliated to the three SAMKUL projects, in addition to invited guest bloggers from the larger scholarly community.
+The blog draws on a pool of 'in house' bloggers, in addition to invited guest bloggers from the larger scholarly community.

 We intend to provide scholarly communities, public administrators, decision makers and the general public with research-based insights on religion in contemporary societies, and contribute to and engage with on-going debates about religion and society.